-Electronics ban affects Royal Jordanian flights to Detroit
+Electronics ban on Royal Jordanian flights to Detroit

 Washington — The U.S. government, citing unspecified threats, is barring passengers on nonstop, U.S.-bound flights from eight mostly Middle Eastern and North African countries from bringing laptops, tablets, electronic games and other devices on board in carry-on bags.